ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-20/20-example-technology-showcase-dynamic-simulation-PCB.rst

 Run PSD analysis
 ----------------
-The response spectrum analysis is defined, solved and post-processed.
+The response spectrum analysis is defined, solved, and post-processed.

 ..
 GENERATED FROM PYTHON SOURCE LINES 201-241